What's the secret to its success as Ty Hotel achieves 4-star rating

 “Pembrokeshire is so special and it is only when you live and breath Pembrokeshire that you get it,” said Sy.
 “All this is a homage to the county.”

-Originally a Tenby boy, Sy’s come good having had an extensive career as one of the top chefs at Celtic Manor Resort for 15 years, serving the likes of celebrities and sporting greats including Ryder Cup winning teams.
+Another Tenby boy, Sy’s done outstanding for himself having had an extensive career as one of the top chefs at Celtic Manor Resort for 15 years, serving the likes of celebrities and sporting greats including Ryder Cup winning teams.

 Sy said no matter how far up the tree he climbed, he always knew he would be returning home.